-Cluster capability has been added with TrueCommand 2.0, as well as applying TrueNAS configurations to multiuple systems at once.
+TrueCommand 2.0 added cluster capability, as well as applying TrueNAS configurations to multiuple systems at once.

 TrueCommand can manage TrueNAS Config files.
 TrueCommand can also restore a single config file to multiple systems.

-To apply a config to multiple systems, first create a config backup from the TrueNAS system you with the settings you wish to apply to other TrueNAS units.
+To apply a config to multiple systems, first create a config backup from the TrueNAS system with the settings you want to apply to other TrueNAS units.

 Click on the system name for a TrueNAS server to open the single system view.

 Click Config Backups to open the Config Backup window.

-The Configuration Backup Window shows a list of backups with the time and date of their creation.
+The Configuration Backup window displays a list of backups with the time and date of their creation.

 Set the checkbox for the config to restore and click theRestore icon.

-Click ADD SYSTEM to select a system that will be restored by the config file.
+Click ADD SYSTEM to select a system that the config file restores.

 To access the System Inventory page, click the settings icon and select System Inventory.

 CSVfile for the current inventory page, click CSV in the upper-right area of the screen.

 There are three inventory information tabs:

 The System tab provides information on the Manufacturer, the controllers’ Serial numbers, the system Support Tier, the support Contract expiration date, the active controller Hostname, the CPU, the number of CPU Cores, the amount of Physical Memory, what OS the system is running, and the Uptime.

 Network provides information about the Interface names, Type, Link State and MAC Address.

 Storage provides information about the Drives such as Name, Type of drive, Size, Model, Serial Number, and location in the Enclosure.

-When creating an iSCSI Volume with TrueCommand, the volume can be configured on multiple systems at the same time.
+When creating an iSCSI volume with TrueCommand, you can configure the volume on multiple systems at the same time.
 Refer to the iSCSI section for more information.